mbragg02/Quiz/README.md

 You are asked to design and implement a simple on-line quiz game using Java RMI.

 ###Configuration:
-VM arguments: Specify the location of the security.policy file and the codebase.<br>
-For example, in Intellij:

-    -Djava.security.policy=file:security.policy
-    -Djava.rmi.server.codebase=file:out/production/Quiz/server/
+Run the build.gradle file for installation.

 ###External Libraries: